 The City of Logan's best-known house museum – and one of the city's oldest buildings – is Mayes Cottage at Kingston.
 The Mayes family played a significant role in local history, building this cottage in 1887.
 The property is nestled on a hill in Kingston, with lush gardens and a surprisingly tranquil atmosphere.
-It’s open every Thursday and Friday 10.30am to 4pm.
+It’s open Thursday to Saturday 10.30am to 4pm.
 Entry is free and tours are available.

-The City of Logan also has self-guided heritage trails you can follow.
-The Public art and heritage trail: Logan Village to Beenleigh (PDF 3660 KB) and drive from one of Logan’s heritage ‘hot spots’ to another, via the picturesque Tygum Lagoon at Watervale.
+The City of Logan also has self-guided public art and heritage trails you can follow.
+Download or print out trails that take visitors from Logan Village to Beenleigh (PDF 5552 KB) , Greenbank to Veresdale (PDF 5150 KB), Logan Central to Kingston (PDF 2361 KB) , Underwood to Eagleby (PDF 2520 KB) and Browns Plains to Meadowbrook (PDF 3297 KB), or use the new interactive map to plan your visit.
 The Logan River Tinnie Trail is a great way to explore history on the water, as some of the most significant sites and landmarks are along the Logan River – the lifeblood of early communities.

 Indigenous history and heritage is very important to the Logan community.
 At the Yugambeh Museum Language and Heritage Research Centre at Beenleigh, you can explore the history, language and culture of the area’s original inhabitants.
 Yugambeh Museum is open to the public on Wednesdays 10am to 2pm and by appointment.